saylordotorg/course_hist222/Unit09.md

+---
+layout: default
+title: "HIST222: Modern Latin America"
+course_description: "A detailed introduction to the history of Latin and South America from the 19th century to the present.
+Analyzes the region's independence movements and the creation of its modern nation-states."
+next: ../../../
+previous: ../Unit08
+---
 **Unit 9: Latin America in the 21st Century** <span id="9"></span> *By the late 1980s, many Latin Americans had grown weary of military rule.
 The fall of the Soviet Union and the diminishing threat of